CoreumFoundation/coreum/spec/coreum/4-order-book.md

 ### Trailing stop
 Creating an order a user can set the **trailing stop automanaging order**.
 The user has to **set the price difference between his order and trailing stop order**.

-**For “buy” orders trailing stop price will be lower than the original order.** After a user creates a trailing stop order in addition to the main order, if the price goes up, the trailing stop order price also will increase, keeping the price difference entered by the user.
+**For "buy" orders trailing stop price will be lower than the original order.** After a user creates a trailing stop order in addition to the main order, if the price goes up, the trailing stop order price also will increase, keeping the price difference entered by the user.
 If a price goes down, the trailing stop order will not change and it will be executed when the price reaches the entered difference at prevailing market price.

-**For “sell” orders trailing stop price will be lower than the original order.** After a user creates a trailing stop order in addition to the main order, if the price goes down, the trailing stop order price also will decrease, keeping the price difference entered by the user.
+**For "sell" orders trailing stop price will be lower than the original order.** After a user creates a trailing stop order in addition to the main order, if the price goes down, the trailing stop order price also will decrease, keeping the price difference entered by the user.
 If a price goes up, the trailing stop order will not change and it will be executed when the price reaches the entered difference at prevailing market price.
 When a trailing stop order is executed, the original order, stop loss order and take profit order will also be closed automatically.

 ### Trailing stop limit